BKA Act partly unconstitutional: incompatible with fundamental right to informational self-determination

 Further processing of data

 In § 16 para.
-1 i.V.m. § Section 12 (1) sentence 1 BKAG, however, the court does not see a violation of the Basic Law.
+1 i.V.m. § Section 12 (1) sentence 1 BKAG, however, the court does not see any Infringement against the Basic Law.
 The further processing of personal data within the scope of the original purposes (such as counter-terrorism) and the existing deletion requirements satisfied the constitutional requirements.

 Consequences of the judgment